Arealai/areal-v2-docs/docs/migration/index.md

 !!! warning "Areal Dashboard"
     For **Areal Dashboard** users, you can simply go into the new dashboard and start using it, guide is for API integrations with Areal

+## Creating Your Organization & Users in V2

+We added a simple yet powerful **Organization Management** feature to V2!

+You can decide **Organization Administrator** roles amongst your users and this role can manage your organization.
+Please contact Areal to create your Administrator, which then invites users to their organization to assamble their team.
+We have further fine-grained roles that you can establish within you team.
+See [Profiles Docs](../accounts/profiles.md) for details.

 ## Authentication

 We reshaped the authentication mechanism in V2 with a focus on industry-standard security pratices!